 Students will acquire training in observational epidemiology and clinical trials.
 At the conclusion of the program, students will be able to design and implement studies, conduct basic data analysis, and interpret study findings.

-Students enrolled in a MPH, MSPH, or MPH&TM degree program at Tulane SPHTM outside of the MPH in Epidemiology.
+SPHTM students enrolled in a MPH, MSPH, or MPH&TM degree program at Tulane SPHTM and not majoring in Epidemiology.

 Students who earn the Certificate in Epidemiologic Methods will be able to: